 Let’s face it: we all love reading articles that list the “top 5 ways to accomplish” something, or “the 10 best travel destinations”.

-Lists of top favorite things, or top best experiences, or most amazing things, or most exciting (fill in the blanks), peak our curiosity and excitement.
+Lists of top favorite things, or top best experiences, or most amazing things, or most exciting (fill in the blanks), pique our curiosity and excitement.

-We can’t help but wondering: “What would these 5 most amazing experiences be?
+We can’t help but wonder: “What would these 5 most amazing experiences be?
 What made the list and what didn’t?”

 We love reading those kinds of articles.

 As an example: your grocery shopping list saves you time in the store and minimizes “impulse buying”, which also saves you money.

 It gets really fun though when lists are both exciting and life-improving.

 A couple of years ago, I started making 100 item lists.

 I have lists like: